Class of 1998

-Carol Parsons, MSN’98, presented “Cardiac Overview: Old and New,” during Vanderbilt University Medical Center nursing grand rounds in July 2018.
-She presented "Is All Chest Pain Cardiac?" during VUMC nursing grand rounds in February 2017, and spoke about heart disease and diabetes at VUMC’s One Hundred Oaks Campus nursing grand rounds in July.
+Carol Parsons, MSN'98, presented "Cardiac Overview: Old and New," during Vanderbilt University Medical Center nursing grand rounds in July 2018, and presented "Is All Chest Pain Cardiac?" during VUMC nursing grand rounds in February 2017.
+She spoke about heart disease and diabetes at VUMC's One Hundred Oaks Campus nursing grand rounds that July.

 Heather Robb, MSN'98 , of Memphis, Tennessee, passed away May 1, 2020.

 Tracey Robinson, BS'95, MSN'98, is the founder of Trace Skin Care and Garza Plastic Surgery in Nashville (2020).

 Kyle Rybczyk, MSN'98, was featured by the Tennessean in November 2021 in the article, "The Tight-knit Team behind Vanderbilt's Moderna Vaccine Trial Fights to Stay Grounded," and in December, "One and 100: Kyle Rybczyk, Nurse Practitioner," part of a series on the impact of COVID-19 in the South.
-He presented "Preparing for PrEP,” at VUSN during LGBTQ+ History Month in November 2020, where he explained how to educate patients and prescribe pre-exposure prophylaxis to reduce the risk of HIV infection.
+He presented "Preparing for PrEP," at VUSN during LGBTQ+ History Month in November 2020, where he explained how to educate patients and prescribe pre-exposure prophylaxis to reduce the risk of HIV infection.

 Kim Kinghorn Steanson, MSN'98, was promoted in August 2021 to academic director of the pediatric nurse practitioner-acute care specialty at VUSN, where she is an assistant professor.
-She received the VUSN Sara K. Archer Award for the pediatric nurse practitioner acute care specialty in August 2020.
-She was named to the Center for Teaching Junior Faculty Fellows program at Vanderbilt University in August 2019.
+She received the VUSN Sara K. Archer Excellence in Teaching Award from students in the PNP-AC specialty in August 2020, and was named to the Center for Teaching Junior Faculty Fellows program at Vanderbilt University in August 2019.

 Julie Thomas, BS'97, MSN'98, is a women's health nurse practitioner at Woods Gynecology in Nashville (2020).